Dark-Knight-Rises/Logseq/pages/Blockchain.md

 			- Improved the efficiency by combining timestamping of several documents into one block.
 		- Other uses of Merkle tree.
 			- Peer to peer networks.
-				- Data blocks received in undamaged and unaltered.
+				- Data blocks received are undamaged and unaltered.
 Other peers do not lie about a block.
 			- ((627d27d4-7bee-4aea-8fad-d44d6afc5596)) implementation
-				- Shared information are unaltered.
+				- Shared information is unaltered.
 No one can lie about a transaction.
 		-
 - ## Bitcoin
-  collapsed:: true
   id:: 627d27d4-7bee-4aea-8fad-d44d6afc5596
 	- Bitcoin is a completely decentralized peer to peer permission less cryptocurrency put forth in 2009. #card #defination card-last-interval:: 4